Nespresso® Machine – Cleaning & Performance Tips

 If you’ve bought some of our Compostable Nespresso® Compatible Coffee Capsules then we’d wholeheartedly recommend taking a few minutes to get the most enjoyment from every cup.
 In particular, a good clean will solve almost all issues you might experience when using any non-Nespresso® capsule.
 But we also have few other recommendations, so grab a mug of the good stuff and harness our top tips and tricks for getting the most from your machine and our capsules.

-Tip #1 – Program Your Machine for the perfect ristretto or espresso volume
+Tip #1 – Program Your Machine for the perfect ristretto, espresso and Lungo volume

 Your machine comes pre-programmed to deliver a certain amount of water depending on whether you opt for a ristretto (25ml), espresso (40ml) or lungo (110ml).
 The coffee to water ratio, as with any brewing method, is key to how your brew tastes and everyone’s preferences are different.
 So instead of just going with the factory default settings, opt instead to re-calibrate your machine to pour the right amount of water for your taste.

 So, how do I re-programme my Nespresso® Machine?
 Just follow these simple steps:

 1) Place your favourite glass/cup beneath the spout of your machine and press one of the buttons to flush out the brew chamber and heat your mug at the same time.

 2) Discard the water and then insert your favourite Blue Goose capsule, having tapped it a few times to loosen up the grind.

 3) Ideally, you’ll then place your kitchen scales below the spout on the ml setting and your mug on top.